mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

     Remove a tapped repository.

   * `update [--rebase]`:
-    Fetch the newest version of Homebrew and all formulae from GitHub using `git`(1).
+    Fetch the newest version of Tigerbrew and all formulae from GitHub using `git`(1).

     If `--rebase` is specified then `git pull --rebase` is used.